pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/docs_presentation.md

 #### And more!
 There are still more directives, most of which you don't need to contribute to pymc examples.
-In the next section we'll go over our "jupyter style guide" and cover 3 more directive that are important for pymc-examples.
+In the next section we'll go over our "jupyter style guide" and cover 3 more directives that are important for pymc-examples.

 ### Our conventions